-In accordance with the Annual General Meeting’s resolution, the Chairman of the Board is tasked with forming a Nomination Committee with three members by convening representatives for the largest shareholders of the company, based on the number of shares and votes known to be held as at the end of August 2022.
+In accordance with a resolution of the Annual General Meeting, the Chair of the Board is tasked with forming a Nomination Committee of three members by convening representatives for the largest shareholders of the company, based on the known numbers of shares and votes as at the end of August 2023.

-Following contacts with the company’s shareholders, the following members have been appointed:
+Following contacts made with the company’s shareholders, the following representatives have been appointed:

-- Suzanne Sandler, appointed by Procuritas Capital Partners V LP
+- Shu Sheng, appointed by Procuritas Capital Partners V LP

-In addition, the Chairman of the Board is an adjunct member of the Nomination Committee.
+In addition, the Chair of the Board is an adjunct member of the Nomination Committee.

-The shareholders who have appointed the Nomination Committee members represent approximately 61.3 per cent of the votes and shares in the company as at the end of August 2022.
+The shareholders who have appointed the Nomination Committee members represent approximately 60.57 per cent of the votes and shares in Pierce Group AB.